 If you’re heading to the coast and looking for how to spend one day in Brighton, you’ve come to the right place.

 Ever since reading Brighton Rock by Graham Greene and watching the recent movie remake, I’ve wanted to visit Brighton.
 It just looked like such a hip retro seaside town.

-I added it on my never-ending bucket list around 3 years ago and I kept meaning to go there.
+I added it to my never-ending bucket list around 3 years ago and I kept meaning to go there.
 Each year I said I’d make the journey, but the opportunity didn’t surface.
 I mean, for me, it’s not that far.

 It’s only in the UK, right?
 This year, I was determined.
 I was going to make it happen.
 And now finally, I’m proud to say, in my 28 years on this beautiful Earth; I made it to Brighton!